Skip to content

 Vacant land condo corporation

-• The condo units may be vacant lots at the time of purchase and the layout of the lands may resemble a subdivision
+• The units are typically vacant lots at the time of purchase.
+The layout of the condominium may resemble a subdivision

-• Common elements are often things such as roadways, sewer systems; or amenities such as parks or recreation facilities
+• The common elements are often things such as private roadways, private sewer systems and may include amenities such as a park or recreational facility

-• The developer can sell the lots as vacant or build on them first and then sell
+• The developer may sell the individual units as vacant or may build a home on some or all of the units

 Common elements condo corporation

-• Owners purchase a part of a common elements.
-Examples include shared roads, golf courses, or ski hills
+• Owners purchase a common interest in the common elements that is attached to their POTL.
+Examples include shared roads, golf courses or ski hills

 Leasehold Condo Corporation

-These are condo corporations built on leased land for a term between 40 and 99 years.
-Owners have a leasehold interest in the units and common elements but do not actually own the land.
+freehold.
+Unit owners buy a leasehold interest in a unit and its associated common elements but do not own the underlying land.
 Some key points about leasehold condo corporations include:

 • Common expenses include a portion of the rent payable to the landowner